bansicloud/fix-the-internet/README.md

 ## DESCRIPTIONS

 ### People like to use the internet in ways that are unhealthy
 **Problem:** People like to use social media in ways that are unhealthy.
-Without a fundamental shift government intervention or other mitigation may do little to solve the negative effects of modern social media on society.
+Without a fundamental shift government intervention or other mitigation may do little toward the negative impact modern social media is having on society.

-**Solution:** Let us provide social tools that promote healthy use and germinate the idea that there is a problem with the way we're using tech and encourage the pubic to work toward healthier technological choices.
+**Solution:** Let us provide social tools that promote healthy use and germinate the idea that there is a problem with the way we're using tech and encourage the public to work toward healthier technological choices.